MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMAssignableDevice.md

 # Add-VMAssignableDevice

 ## SYNOPSIS
-Adds assignable devices to a specific virtual machine.
+Adds an assignable device to a specific virtual machine.

 ## SYNTAX